 Probably as a result of having kids, my sleep schedule gradually changed.
 By the time they reached school age, I was getting up fairly early to get them ready for school.
 Because they had activities almost every night (again, four kids), I had no time for naps.
 So, I started going to bed at roughly the same time and getting up at roughly the same time, making sure I got 7-8 hours of sleep.
 Because this change took place gradually, I didn’t notice major results, other than I no longer craved naps.

 However, I was reminded a few weeks ago on why sleep is so important.
-I had plans to attend StyleCon 2017 in Atlanta.
-As an aside, StyleCon (recently renamed Menfluential) is a fun event; you should look into attending in 2018 (click here for details).
+I had plans to attend a conference in Atlanta.
 Because of storms and sick children during the week leading up to the conference, I was only getting 5-6 hours of sleep each night.
-The conference began on Friday morning, and because I wanted to watch my kids’ basketball games the night before, I decided to get up early that morning and drive to Atlanta.
+The conference was scheduled to begin on Friday morning.
+Because I wanted to watch my kids’ basketball games the night before, I decided to get up early that morning and drive to Atlanta.
 That meant I had to get up before 3:30 in the morning to get there in time for the first speaker.

 I had gone to bed at my usual time of 10:30 PM, so I got around five hours of sleep.
 Operating on my fifth night of reduced sleep, I was amazed at how hard it was for me to focus on my drive.
 Everything was surreal, like I was in an altered state of reality.
 I realized then that this affect was the result of an extended period of reduced sleep.
 Had I gotten good sleep all week before the conference, getting up at 3:30 and driving on five hours of sleep would not have been a big deal.
 I’ve done things like that many times in the past and noticed little to no effect.
 But because this came on the heels of a week in which I’d gotten less sleep than normal, the effect was significant.